 This course emphasizes participation in and facilitation of small group experiences in a variety of church or parachurch settings.
 Focus is placed on oversight of small group ministry in the church.
 Special attention is given to the needs of adults in the small group format.
+Cross-listed as LSP 330.
 Offered: each semester; Prerequisites: LSP 201, MIN 220

-SFM 410 Strategies for Spiritual Formation
+SFM 410 Spiritual Disciplines and Retreats